Cellular categories and stable independence: Introduction

 \subsection{Acknowledgments}

-We thank Jan Trlifaj for helpful conversations about roots of Ext and to Simon Henry for sharing \cite{henry-induced} with us.
-We also thank John Baldwin, Marcos Mazari-Armida, Misha Gavrilovich, and a referee for useful feedback.
+We thank Jan Trlifaj for helpful conversations about roots of Ext and Simon Henry for sharing \cite{henry-induced} with us.
+We are also indebted to John Baldwin, Marcos Mazari-Armida, Misha Gavrilovich, and the anonymous referee for useful feedback.